Recently, packages headed to China are getting held up at Chinese customs offices. Here's what you need to know about it.

 Can I Get Packages Mailed To China?

 In the past, receiving and sending mail has been pretty reliable for China volunteers.
-Unexpectedly this fall however, volunteers have started running into issues trying to receive packages from home.
+Unexpectedly, in Fall 2018, however, volunteers have started running into issues trying to receive packages from home.

-It IS possible to get a package shipped to you in China, however there's now some added steps (and costs) ... and even after paying hundreds of dollars of costs we've actually had a couple volunteers still not receive their package.
+It IS possible to get a package shipped to you in China, however there are now some added steps (and costs) ... and even after paying hundreds of dollars of costs we've actually had a couple volunteers still not receive their package.

 Long story short, we're not recommending that your family and friends ship you anything in the mail unless it is something small like a letter, postcard, or perhaps very small package (which have been arriving as normal so far).
 Any other packages are typically being held up at customs.